Skip to main content

 Road Closures

-To help keep our community safe, there will be a number of road closures in place in the area surrounding Hands Memorial Oval for the AAMI Community Series Match on 1 March 2025.
+To help keep our community safe, there will be several road closures in place in the area surrounding Hands Memorial Oval for the 2025 Toyota AFL Premiership Round 13 on Sunday, 8 June 2025.

-The road closures will be in place from 9am to 7pm on game day, and local residents in the area will still be able to access their properties.
-Traffic management will be in place and while all efforts will be made to minimise disruptions, there may be some delays in the area.
+Please refer to the FAQs below for details.
+Traffic Management will be in place and while all efforts will be made to minimise disruptions, there may be some delays in the area.

 We ask you to plan your journey wisely.
 Please travel safe and look out for each other.
 We thank our community for their patience and understanding as we celebrate this incredible event in Bunbury together.

-Please note, this match is a fully ticketed event with no general admission member scanning available at the gate on match day.
+This is a fully ticketed event – there will be no General Admission member scanning at the gate on match day.
+All attendees must hold a valid ticket.

 • If you’re seeking resale tickets or can no longer attend the event and wish to resell your ticket/s, please check the Ticketmaster conditions of sale.